Carol Houlihan Flynn: Writing

 Flynn's academic writing, including many articles and books, often has an interdisciplinary focus.
 Samuel Richardson, a Man of Letters (Princeton, 1982) looks at the historical records of rape trials and forced marriages, while The Body in Swift and Defoe (Cambridge, 1990) studies the ways that the gendered and all-too-material body figures in urban and economic discourse.
 Whether writing about eighteenth-century prostitution, the physical and psychological magnitude of the Gordon Riots, or the eighteenth century practice of applying physical exercises to cure madness, she actively pursues the connections between eighteenth-century belief systems and material culture.

 Her non-academic writing includes the noir mystery, Washed in the Blood, and a memoir, The Animals, which examines the fortunes and misfortunes of the many animals her family raised: chickens and ducks, rabbits and goats, pigs and hamsters, too many cats, two Akita's, and one hyperactive Border Collie.
-She writes a blog, 'The Animals'.
 Flynn and her husband, David Tarbet, have written a travel essay about two journeys to Corsica: James Boswell's in 1765 and their own in 2010.